-- (d) The long-term loan agreements with two financial institutions, entered into by a direct subsidiary, is detailed as follows: - (d.1) The principal of the long-term loans is amounting to Baht 1,000 million which will be repaid monthly in fully paid up by the subsidiary (31 December 2015: the outstanding balance was Baht 600 million). - (d.2) The principal of the long-term loan agreement is amounting to Baht 500 million which will be repaid monthly Baht 500 million (31 December 2015: Baht 500 million). - (e) The long-term loan facility agreement with the foreign financial institution, entered into by an overseas indirect subsidiary, is detailed as follows:
+- (d) The long-term loan agreements with two financial institutions, entered into by a direct subsidiary, is detailed as follows: - (d.1) The principal of the long-term loans is amounting to Baht 1,000 million which will be repaid monthly in 5 installments, Baht 200 million each, commencing from November 2015 to March 2016, interest was monthly payable at 3.85% per annum.
+As at 30 September 2016, the outstanding balance of the long-term loan was fully paid up by the subsidiary (31 December 2015: the outstanding balance was Baht 600 million). - (d.2) The principal of the long-term loan agreement is amounting to Baht 500 million which will be repaid monthly in 5 installments, Baht 100 million each, commencing from February 2017 to June 2017, interest was monthly payable at 2.25% per annum.
+As at 30 September 2016, the outstanding balance of the long-term loan was Baht 500 million (31 December 2015: Baht 500 million). - (e) The long-term loan facility agreement with the foreign financial institution, entered into by an overseas indirect subsidiary, is detailed as follows:

 The principal of the long-term loan is amounting to GBP 10 million with three-year period.
-The long-term loan is repayable in 12 consecutive guarterly installments.
+The long-term loan is repayable in 12 consecutive quarterly installments.
 The first 11 installments shall be repayable in the amount of GBP 250,000 per installment and the final installment shall be repayable in the remaining amount.
 As at 30 September 2016, the outstanding balance of the long-term loan was GBP 8.25 million or equivalent to Baht 371 million (31 December 2015: GBP 9 million or equivalent to Baht 482 million).